Make Your Own DIY Hand Sanitizer

 Soap and Water is Best

 Before we dive into the fun DIY stuff it is important to note that the Centers for Disease Control and Prevention (CDC) says washing your hands with soap and water is still the preferred method to avoid getting sick and spreading germs to those around you.
 The reason for this starts at the molecular level.
 Viruses are encased in a lipid “envelope” that soap easily ruptures.
 Essential proteins from the ruptured membrane spill into the water killing the bacteria and rendering the virus useless.
 Soap may seem gentle and soothing to us, but from the perspective of microorganisms, it is extremely destructive.
-The second thing soap and water does is physically prying the microorganisms off as you rub your hands together rinsing them away.
+The second thing soap and water do is physically pry the microorganisms off as you rub your hands together rinsing them away.

 Hand Sanitizer